-Competitive, market-based salaries, with annual adjustments;

-- Cash bonuses, payable at the discretion of board and assessed on individual and company performance on an annual basis; - Stock options and an employee stock purchase plan to incentivize long-term value creation, with the potential benefit only to be realized if shareholder value is increased as a result of increases in our stock price; and - Commencing in 2022, RSU awards, with additional potential benefit to be realized if shareholder value is increased as a result of increases in our stock price.
+- Competitive, market-based salaries, with annual adjustments; - Cash bonuses, payable at the discretion of board and assessed on individual and company performance on an annual basis; and - Stock options, RSU awards, and an employee stock purchase plan to incentivize long-term value creation, with the potential benefit only to be realized if shareholder value is increased as a result of increases in our stock price.

 As we describe in the Executive Compensation section, our executive compensation program embodies a pay-for-performance philosophy that supports our business strategy and seeks to align the interests of our executives with our stockholders.
-The board believes this link between compensation and the achievement of our near- and long-term business goals has helped drive our performance over time.
+Our board of directors believes this link between compensation and the achievement of our near- and long-term business goals has helped drive our performance over time.
 At the same time, we believe our program does not encourage excessive risk-taking by management.